ericulley/auth0-test-api/README.md

 3.)
 Run 'npm install' in it's root directory.

 4.)
 Create a .env file and inside assign the following values.
 These values can be found under the settings tab of the machine-to-machine app that shares the name of your newly created api.
-PORT can be assigned any open port, or it will default to 8080:
+PORT can be assigned any open port, or it will default to 8080.
+Lastly, set the audience to the identifier, found under the settings tab, of the API you created:
     - PORT=
     - DOMAIN=
     - CLIENT_ID=
     - CLIENT_SECRET=
+    - AUDIENCE=

 5.)
 Ensure that you have set the appropriate permissions of you API machine-to-machine application to access at least the read:clients & read:rules scopes.